twilio/twilio-cli/CONTRIBUTING.md

   * Test that everything is wired up correctuly with `./bin/run`

 * Understanding the code base:
+  * The Twilio CLI utilizes the Open CLI Framework ([oclif](https://oclif.io/)).
+It may be useful to familiarize yourself with it, in particular, the [multi-command CLI](https://oclif.io/docs/multi).
   * Utilize `DEBUG =* ./bin/run` to view the code flow
   * Key concepts:
     * _domains_